Blotch3D/Blotch3D/README.md

 On your development machine ...

 1. Get the installer for the latest release of MonoGame from
-    <http://www.monogame.net/downloads/> and run it.
-(Do NOT get the
+    <http://www.monogame.net/downloads/> and run it with the default
-    current development version nor a NuGet package.)
+    settings.
+(Do NOT get the current development version nor a NuGet package.)

 2. Get the Blotch3D repository zip from
     <https://github.com/Blotch3D/Blotch3D> and unzip it.